Native American Advisory Board

 Lena Fowler is serving her second term on the Coconino County Board of Supervisors for District 5.
 In this capacity, Supervisor Fowler is also serving as Chairwoman of the Board.
 Lena is a founding member of the Tuba City Concerned Citizens, Tuba City Regional Health Care Corporation and served as President of the Association for Indian Self-Determination in Healthcare where she helped organize healthcare contractors to implement P.L.
 91-638 on the Navajo Nation.
 Lena is Diné from the Navajo Nation.

-Jamie Fullmer is founder, chairman and CEO of Blue Stone Strategy Group, which provides business and advisory services to tribal leaders, tribal enterprises and corporate entities working with tribes.
-Previously, Jamie served as Chairman of the Yavapai-Apache Nation.
-He holds a Bachelor of Science degree in Business Administration from Southern Utah University and a Masters of Social Work from the University of Utah.
+Jamie Fullmer is founder, Chairman and CEO of Blue Stone Strategy Group, which provides business and advisory services to tribal leaders, tribal enterprises and corporate entities working with tribes.
+Previously, Jamie served as Chairman of the Yavapai Apache Nation.
+He holds a Bachelor of Science degree in Business Administration from Southern Utah University and a Master of Social Work from the University of Utah.

 Melvin Hunter, Jr. is a member of the Hualapai Tribe.
 He currently serves on the NAU Alumni Association and is the Forest Manager with the Hualapai Tribe, where he supports Indian Self-Determination.
 Melvin is a Gold Axe Award recipient and deeply values his NAU student experience.
 Melvin is an active member of the NAU School of Forestry Advisory Council, chairs the Native American Recruitment and Retention sub-committee, and has served as mentor in the Lumberjacks Thrive Externship program.
 Melvin currently resides in Arizona and enjoys spending time with his family.
 Melvin holds a BS in Forestry from Northern Arizona University.